Pigments & Paintings

 I foraged about 30 different mushrooms in the forests of Styria, then extracted pigments through “laking,” a meticulous process that stabilizes soluble dyes onto an insoluble base, carefully controlling pH, temperature, and chemical agents like alum and wash soda.

-The project resulted in a curated color palette featuring the most promising fungi, accompanied by a painting that highlights some of the extracted hues.
+The project resulted in a curated color palette featuring the most promising fungi, accompanied by paintings that highlight some of the most promising fungi.